kubernetes/community/events/community-meeting.md

   enthusiastic support, the community team will help schedule a continuation.

-## SIG Updates
+## Community Group Updates

-SIGs will give a community update at least once per release cycle per the [schedule].
+SIGs and other community groups like committees and WGs (Working Groups) will give an update at least once a year.
-The SIG Update should mention:
+The update should mention:

 - Topics where input is being sought from other SIGs
 - Topics that could affect other SIGs